2017 Uttar Pradesh Legislative Assembly election

 The election to the 17th Uttar Pradesh Legislative Assembly was held from 11 February to 8 March 2017 in 7 phases.
 This election saw a voter turnout of 61.11% compared to 59.40% in the previous election.
-The Bharatiya Janata Party (BJP) won the election by an overwhelming three-quarters majority of 325 seats despite not projecting a chief ministerial candidate before the election.
+The Bharatiya Janata Party (BJP) won a landslide victory of 325 seats despite not projecting a chief ministerial candidate before the election.
 As part of its election strategy, BJP contested under a collective leadership and capitalised mostly on the political clout and 'brand' of its leader Narendra Modi.

 On 18 March 2017, Yogi Adityanath was appointed as the Chief Minister of Uttar Pradesh.
 Then Uttar Pradesh BJP chief Keshav Prasad Maurya and Dinesh Sharma were appointed as Deputy Chief Ministers.

 Background

 Electoral process changes

 In January 2016, the Election Commission of India published updated electoral rolls in all 403 assembly segments.
 In July 2016, Election Commission decided to increase the number of polling booths in Uttar Pradesh for the 2017 Assembly elections.
 New polling centres will be planned in the constituencies having more than 1,500 registered voters as well as polling booths in six constituencies of Muzaffarnagar, Budhana, Purkazi, Khatoli, Charthawal and Midanpur to be raised from 1,769 to 1,819 booths.
 Voter assistance booths would be set up and photo slip of voters in a new design would be sent to them.
 First time, the Form-2B would contain the photograph of the candidates and their nationality.

 Voter-verified paper audit trail (VVPAT) machines was used along with EVM in 30 assembly constituencies covering 14 districts including Varanasi, Ghaziabad and Bareilly constituency.